-\paragraph{Implementation Details} All experiments are implemented in PyTorch and executed on a single NVIDIA V100 GPU.
-We set the batch size to 16 for DAIC-WOZ and 8 for MODMA.
-The Adam optimizer is used throughout.
-Learning rates are tuned based on the evaluation scenario: for performance upper-bound experiments, we use a learning rate of $1e-6$ for DAIC-WOZ and $1e-4$ for MODMA; for the generalization scenario, the learning rate is $1e-5$ for DAIC-WOZ and remains $1e-4$ for MODMA.
-A uniform weight decay of $1e-4$ is applied in all settings..
+All experiments are implemented in PyTorch and conducted on a single NVIDIA V100 GPU.
+The batch size is set to 16 for DAIC-WOZ and 8 for MODMA.
+Optimization is performed using Adam with a weight decay of $1\times10^{-4}$.
+The learning rate is $1\times10^{-5}$ for DAIC-WOZ and $1\times10^{-4}$ for MODMA.

-To mitigate class imbalance, a weighted random sampler is employed during training.
-The decay factor for hierarchical clustering, $\alpha = 0.95$, is selected via grid search to balance model adaptability and stability.
-The model is trained using Binary Focal Loss with a focusing parameter $\gamma=1.5$, in combination with a Connectionist Temporal Classification (CTC) loss.
-The relative weighting between the two loss functions is empirically tuned to ensure balanced gradient scaling.
-All self-supervised learning (SSL) feature encoders are kept frozen throughout training to preserve pretrained representations.